saberland/saber/packages/saber-plugin-transformer-html/README.md

 This page will be rendered as `/try.html`.

-Like Markdown pages, you can only use frontmatter to define page attributes:
+Like Markdown pages, you can only use frontmatter to define page data:

 ```html
 ---